vagheesh/vagheesh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Our lab just opened in January 2025.
-We are interested in studying the mechanisms of spatio-temporal tumor evolution, progression and therapy response.
+Our lab is interested in studying the mechanisms of spatio-temporal tumor evolution, progression and therapy response.
 Our current research focuses on scalable inference methods and modeling of single-cell genomic and in situ imaging data to study the co-evolution of the tumor and immune ecosystem.

 We are recruiting!
 More information about [joining the lab](/join/).